brunoodutra/LLM_children_stories/README.md

 		pip install -r requirements.txt

 ## LLM setup:
-Use this command to donwload the lamma LLM model
+Use this command to download the llama LLM model:

 		ollama pull llama3.1